TadeuszGodlewski/botswana-sovereign-risk-analysis/README.md

-# botswana-sovereign-risk-analysis
+# Botswana Sovereign Risk & Macroeconomic Investment Analysis

 Sovereign risk and macroeconomic investment analysis of Botswana using Excel-based data modeling.
-# Botswana Sovereign Risk & Macroeconomic Investment Analysis

 ## Overview
 This project evaluates Botswana as a medium- to long-term investment opportunity using sovereign risk, macroeconomic, institutional, and commodity-exposure analysis.